cyrilou242/airsonic-frontend/README.md

 ### Pre-built bundle

-Pre-built bundles can be found in the [Actions](https://github.com/tamland/airsonic-frontend/actions) tab.
-Download/extract artifact and serve with any web server such as nginx or apache.
+Pre-built bundles can be found in the [Actions](https://github.com/cyrilou242/airsonic-frontend/actions) tab.
+Download/extract artifact and serve with your favourite web server.

 ### Build from source